£120k timeshare nightmare leaves Bristol couple facing debt ridden retirement

 Neil and Kim are now stuck with suffocating liabilities, a second mortgage, owning nothing, and their retirement plans ruined.

-"Sadly there is nothing unusual about Mr and Mrs Bacon's case," says ECC's Andrew Cooper.
+"Sadly there is nothing unusual about Mr and Mrs Bacon's case," says Andrew Cooper, CEO of European Consumer Claims.
 "We hear versions of this all the time.
 The knee jerk reaction is to blame the Bacons for making bad choices, but these are people who have run a successful business in the UK for 20 years, and that is by no means an easy thing to do.

 "What this story should tell people is that timeshare companies are very cunning, extremely sophisticated, and in many cases completely lacking in morality.